Expressbadger12/bash-network-scanner/README.md

 **Network scanning**: Scans ports and invesntigates services **Automated report**: Makes a report based on the information gathered from the scan with no effort required on the user's end
-**CVE database querying**: Checks scan results against trusted CVE databases **Appropriate recommendations**: Gives accurate recommendations based on the vulnerabilities found **Easy to use**: I break the whole thing down in this readme
+**HTML Report option**: The script also makes an html version of the report to be viewed in browser **CVE database querying**: Checks scan results against trusted CVE databases **Appropriate recommendations**: Gives accurate recommendations based on the vulnerabilities found **Easy to use**: I break the whole thing down in this readme